la-minoo/claim-evidence-checker/README.md

 A secondary methodological contribution is the identification and correction of bilateral sentence-level data leakage in the SciFact train/dev split, affecting 38.4% of development rows.

-> **Note:** clAIm performs claim–evidence *consistency checking*, not independent fact verification.
-The system determines whether a supplied evidence sentence textually entails a claim — not whether the claim is factually true against world knowledge.
+> **Note:** clAIm performs claim–evidence *consistency checking*, and therefore, this is not independent fact verification.
+The system determines whether a supplied evidence sentence textually entails a claim more so than whether the claim is factually true against world knowledge.

 ---